tuansunday05/mobileface-mtcnn-recognition/README.md

-# Face Recognition End to End System
+# Real Time Face Recognition Formats
-Welcome to the Face Recognition End to End System, a powerful solution that combines the capabilities of MTCNN and MobileFacenet models using TensorFlow.
-This system is designed for seamless face detection and recognition, with support for both GPU and CPU processing.
-Additionally, it offers features for converting models into TensorRT runtime and TensorFlow Lite format, enabling easy testing and deployment on edge devices.
+Real Time Face Recognition Formats, a powerful solution that combines the capabilities of MTCNN and MobileFacenet models using TensorFlow.
+This system is designed for seamless face detection and recognition, with support for both GPU and CPU processing in variety of formats.
+It offers features for converting models from Tensorflow native into TensorRT runtime and TensorFlow Lite format, enabling easy testing and deployment on edge devices.

 ## System Requirements
 - python>=3.9 (Recommend 3.9.13)